nexmo-community/bootstrap-styled-nexmo-chat/README.md

 ![Nexmo][logo]

-# Styling Chat with Nexmo's Conversation Client SDK and Bootstrap
+# Create a Simple Chat Interface with Bootstrap

 **Table of Contents**